haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

   - Is there any characterization of objects whose images in the Grothendieck monoid are invertible?
   - Since the Grothendieck monoid is a commutative monoid, it is a direct sum of an abelian group and a reduced group in a unique way.
 It would be very nice if such a factorization can be realized categorically (e.g. describe an extriangulated category as a some kind of semi-direct product of a trignaulted category and an exact category).

-## On the lattice of torsion classes
+## Torsion classes

+- Is there an analogue of $\tau$-tilting theory for exact categories?
+More precisely, can we classify torsion classes of exact categories using projective objects?

 - Is there a purely poset-theoretical characterization of torsion classes in the poset of torsion classes which are
   - functorially finite?